“Why does she stay?”

 Can I fix it?

 No. Only the abuser can stop his violent behavior.
-Qualified batterer intervention programs may provide knowledge and skills to stop his violent behavior, but only the abuser can decide whether he will use them or not.
+Batterer intervention programs may provide knowledge and skills to stop his violent behavior, but only the abuser can decide whether he will use them or not.

 Will Alcoholics Anonymous or Narcotics Anonymous keep him from hitting me?